 Ah, melted chocolate is one of life’s greatest pleasures.
 I mean, who wouldn’t want to dive into that spoon of rich and creamy chocolate?

 Drizzling chocolate is one of the best ways to dress up a simple dessert.
 It also adds delicious flavor.
 There are several different ways to melt chocolate.
-Melting chocolate in the microwave is my favorite because it’s so quick, but it can be a bit more finicky (especially with white chocolate).
+Melting it in the microwave is my favorite because it’s so quick, but it can be a bit more finicky (especially with white chocolate).